Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Discussion

 \subsection{Threats to Validity}

-\paragraph{\textbf{Construct Validity: }} A potential threat to construct validity arises from the decision to merge True ATD and Weak-ATD into a single \enquote{ATD} class during model training and evaluation.
-This decision simplifies the classification task but introduces ambiguity in the conceptual definition of the ATD construct.
-To mitigate this, we implemented a rigorous annotation process involving multiple annotators and majority voting to reduce subjectivity in ATD labeling.
-Weak-ATD items were explicitly tracked during annotation to maintain transparency in class composition.
-While we chose to merge the classes for this initial classification task to address data sparsity and improve training stability, we preserved the distinction between True- and Weak-ATD in the replication package, enabling future studies to revisit or extend the classification task using multi-class or hierarchical modeling approaches.
+\paragraph{\textbf{Construct Validity: }} A potential threat to construct validity arises from the way architectural technical debt is operationalized in this study.
+First, the proposed approach identifies self{-}admitted ATD from Jira issue text and therefore detects textual evidence of architectural debt discussions rather than all possible manifestations of ATD in the system.
+In this sense, detecting technical debt through textual artifacts can serve as a complementary approach to existing code smell detectors based on source code analysis~\cite{da2017using}.
+This limitation is important because architectural debt is inherently structural, and some architecturally relevant problems may never be explicitly documented in issue reports.
+Consequently, such instances would remain invisible to our approach.

-Additionally, the performance of keyword-based methods can be affected by project-specific terminology and the distribution of keywords across different projects.
-In this study, we addressed this by selecting ten open-source Java projects from diverse domains and refining the keyword set using both statistical and semantic approaches.
-For the active learning experiments, we used randomly selected seed sets and evaluated multiple query strategies to enhance the generalizability of our findings.
-Future research could further minimize potential bias by systematically varying project selections and seed initializations and by conducting ablation studies to explore the impact of these factors on detection performance.
+A second threat arises from merging True{-}ATD and Weak{-}ATD into a single \enquote{ATD} class during model training and evaluation.
+While this decision simplifies the classification task and helps address data sparsity, it introduces some ambiguity into the conceptual boundary of the ATD construct.
+This choice aligns with the main goal of the study, namely, reducing labeling effort for ATD detection, rather than performing a fine-grained classification of ATD subtypes.
+To mitigate these threats, we grounded the annotation process in established ATD indicators, used multiple annotators with majority voting to reduce subjectivity, and explicitly tracked Weak{-}ATD items to maintain transparency in class composition.
+Although we merged the classes for this initial classification task to improve training stability, we preserved the distinction between True{-}ATD and Weak{-}ATD in the replication package, enabling future studies to revisit the problem using multi-class or hierarchical modeling approaches.
+Future work should also complement textual issue analysis with additional architectural sources, such as dependency graphs, architecture decision records, and design documentation, to obtain a more complete view of ATD.